onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

 Within the BlackHole S problem collection, Q047 plays three roles:

-1. It is the primary example of a cosmological **consistency_tension** problem, where formation channels and growth budgets must jointly explain an extreme population within finite time.
+1. It is the primary example of a cosmological consistency_tension problem, where formation channels and growth budgets must jointly explain an extreme population within finite time.
-2. It anchors the family of early universe anomalies that stress standard structure formation (together with H0 tension, CMB anomalies, and related nodes).
+2. It anchors the family of early universe anomalies that stress standard structure formation together with H0 tension, CMB anomalies, and related nodes.
 3. It provides a concrete test bed for Tension Universe encodings that mix continuous cosmic fields with discrete object counts in a single hybrid description.

 ### References

-1. M. Volonteri, 2010, “Formation of supermassive black holes”, Astronomy and Astrophysics Review, 18, 279–315.
+1. M. Volonteri, 2010, “Formation of supermassive black holes”, Astronomy and Astrophysics Review, 18, 279 to 315.
-2. K. Inayoshi, E. Visbal, Z. Haiman, 2020, “The Assembly of the First Massive Black Holes”, Annual Review of Astronomy and Astrophysics, 58, 27–97.
+2. K. Inayoshi, E. Visbal, Z. Haiman, 2020, “The Assembly of the First Massive Black Holes”, Annual Review of Astronomy and Astrophysics, 58, 27 to 97.
-3. X. Fan, C. L. Carilli, B. Keating, 2006, “Observational constraints on quasar growth at high redshift”, Annual Review of Astronomy and Astrophysics, 44, 415–462.
+3. X. Fan, C. L. Carilli, B. Keating, 2006, “Observational constraints on quasar growth at high redshift”, Annual Review of Astronomy and Astrophysics, 44, 415 to 462.
 4. Representative JWST and ground based survey papers on high redshift quasars and early SMBHs, providing updated mass and number density estimates.

 ---